• Skip to primary navigation

 • 1 cup lentils rinsed and drained

-• 6 cups broth vegetable or chicken broth or stock - see notes.
+• 6 cups vegetable broth Can use chicken broth or stock (if you prefer).
+See notes.

 • 1 teaspoon balsamic vinegar